mathletedev/mathlete.dev/blog/ts-es_0.md

 # Creating an index.ts

 All bots have an entry file, which I like to call "index.ts", or "bot.ts".
 This is the file you run to start up your bot.
 Make a new folder in the same directory as your package.json and tsconfig.json, and name it `src`.
-You can then make a new file in the src folder you just created, and name it `index.ts` (or `bot.ts` if you want).
+Then, make a new file in the src folder you just created, and name it `index.ts` (or `bot.ts` if you want).

 To import Eris-Sharder, type this into `index.ts`: